-- The first way Colorado enforces parenting plans is through a contempt motion.
-Your Court approved parenting plan is a Court Order.
-Therefore, if the other party refuses to follow the parenting plan, you can file a contempt motion.
-You can ask the Court to find the other parent in contempt of court for violating the parenting agreement.
+The first way the state of Colorado enforces parenting plans is through a contempt motion.
+Your Court approved Colorado parenting plan is a Court Order, so both parties are legally obligated to abide by it unless documented otherwise.
+Therefore, if the other party refuses to follow the parenting plan you both originally agreed upon, you can file a contempt motion.
+In this, you can ask the Court to find the other parent in contempt of court for violating the parenting agreement.